wang-q/withncbi/pop/Tenericutes.md

 # Bacteria degradosome

+Ref.:

+* Carpousis, A. J. The RNA Degradosome of Escherichia coli : An mRNA-Degrading Machine Assembled on RNase E. Annu.
+Rev. Microbiol.
+61, 71–87 (2007).

+* Cho, K. H. The Structure and Function of the Gram-Positive Bacterial RNA Degradosome.
+Front.
+  Microbiol.
+8, (2017).

-Proteins containing S1 domain in E. coli:
+## Proteins containing S1 domain in E. coli

 * Exoribonuclease 2
     * rnb